Share data securely using Delta Sharing

 This article introduces Delta Sharing in Databricks, the secure data sharing platform that lets you share data in Databricks with users outside your organization.

-The Delta Sharing articles on this site focus on sharing Databricks data.
+The Delta Sharing articles on this site focus on sharing Databricks data and notebooks.
 Delta Sharing is also available as an open-source project that you can use to share Delta tables from other platforms.
+Delta Sharing also provides the backbone for Databricks Marketplace, an open forum for exchanging data products.

 If you are a data recipient who has been granted access to shared data through Delta Sharing, and you just want to learn how to access that data, see Access data shared with you using Delta Sharing.